RawanReda/AI-project/README.md

 <hr>

-For UC, GR1, GR2, AS1, and AS2, we use expand_IS
+For UC, GR1, GR2, AS1, and AS2, we use expand_IS method

 In these 5 search strategies, we use PriorityQueue data structure to sort the node based on their assigned value( different values are assigned depending on the search strategy used).